neobitz/neocoin/README.md

-Neocoin development tree
+Neocoin: The New Economy

-Neocoin is a PoS-based cryptocurrency.
+Neocoin, the fuel of the NeoBITZ Ecosphere (economic sphere) platform, is a secure, simple and fast hybrid PoW+PoS cryptocurrency.

 Development process
 ===========================